 The bottom line

 Speaking from personal experience, just because you don’t follow a recipe does not mean your Christmas baking will end up a disaster (it occasionally does – ask my husband).
-I would advocate for a different study to try and assess which specialties belong on the “Naughty or Nice” list.
+I would advocate for a different study to try and assess which specialities belong on the “Naughty or Nice” list.
 Perhaps “number of coffees seniors bought for juniors over the year” or “discharge summary completion rate” or “average response time to pages”…so many options to choose from!
 Who is up for the challenge next year?

 Reviewed by: Tina Abi Abdallah